If Family issues are weighing heavily, let us lighten the load...

 0151 515 3036 | 07795 060 211

-The Orders that the Family Court can make regarding children have had many different names previously including custody/residence and contact.
-The Court however will now make “a child arrangement order” (CAO).
+The Orders that the Family Court can make regarding children have had many different names in the past, including “custody”, “residence” and “contact”.
+The Court however will now make a “Child Arrangement Order” (CAO).

 The types of Order that the Court can make are:

 1. With whom the child lives (previously called residence).

 2. With whom a child spends time (previously called contact).

 3. A prohibited steps order.
 This prevents a person from taking a specific step in relation to a child, for example preventing them from being permanently removed from the country.